Ghezzo98/AI-in-Mobile-Robotics/README.md

 # AI-in-Mobile-Robotics
 The goal of this project is to build an algorithm to distinguish two different object: a sphere and a cube.
 The robot must go towards the sphere and ignore the cube.
 The two objects (or more) can be also moved during the run of the algorithm.

 ## Algorithm
-The shape identification is performed using two RANSAC regressor, one for the sphere , one for the cube.
+Shape identification is performed using two RANSAC regressor, one for the sphere , one for the cube.

 ## Trial
 The most significant issue we encountered was to precisely distinguish the two different object while they have the same size. (diameter of sphere = side of the cube)